danbev/learning-ai/notes/ggml-gallocr-reserve.md

     }
 }
 ```
-The current node is not an operations so this will not be entered this time
+The current node is not an operations but a leaf node so this will not be
-but later for the `mul` node it should be.
+entered this time but later for the `mul` node it should be.
 ```c++
         // allocate tensor from the buffer
         struct ggml_dyn_tallocr * alloc = galloc->buf_tallocs[buffer_id];